tommyme/vscode-bookmark-x/resources/changelog/versions/beta.md

 - add new commands to copy files content for aigc with filename.
   - select files in explorer view, right click on any of them, click aigc item, content copied.
   - you can use `aigc` in command palette to perform copy with previous files.
+- add new command to set vscode editor background with random dark color.

 <h1 id="Beta_development">development</h1>